 For many Westerners who predominantly lack the bitter and astringent taste in the diet, drinking the tea can be initially strong tasting as these qualities will often be pronounced.
 Taste perception usually evolves over time, however, as one becomes more balanced.

 By far, the #1 way to use straight triphala is as a warm tea.
-This is essentially created by infusing triphala powder in hot water and allowing it to sit for at least 20 minutes.
-It is also customarily left to infuse for longer periods or overnight and reheated for morning use.
+This is essentially created by infusing triphala powder in hot or warm water and allowing it to sit for at least 20 minutes.
+It is also customarily left to infuse for longer periods or overnight and rewarmed for morning use.
 This is said to "blend the taste of the fruits."

 In some customs the powder is also reused a second time.
-This can be achieved also by making triphala tea in the morning, steeping it for the day, consuming it in the evening and then infusing the remaining powder again in hot water, so it will be ready the next morning.
+This can be achieved by making triphala tea in the morning, steeping it for the day, consuming the strained liquid in the evening and then infusing the remaining powder again in hot water, so it will be ready the next morning.

 The second best option to using bulk triphala powder is taking a pure triphala supplement in capsule or tablet form.
 Tablets are recommended over capsules as there is some mild taste that occurs which helps to activate the digestive system.
 Triphala liquid extracts are another alternative to triphala tea and also provide beneficial taste qualities.
 Alcohol-based tinctures, however, should be avoided when there is burning sensation in the stomach or high Pitta in the digestive tract.

-Lukewarm triphala tea or supplements should be consumed on an empty stomach first thing in the morning and/or an hour before bedtime.
+Lukewarm triphala tea or supplements should be consumed on an empty stomach first thing in the morning and/or a few hours before bedtime.

-Amounts and doses may vary according to your health goals and body weight, but usually 1/2-1 teaspoon is used in 1 cup of hot water twice daily.
+Amounts and doses may vary according to your health goals and body weight, but usually 1/2-1 teaspoon is used in 1 cup of hot or warm water twice daily.

 It may take several days to personally regulate appropriate dosage.
 You would typically use less powder in cases when loose stools are evident and more triphala powder when constipated.